 - After Major Mitchell from Independence Day realizes that the glass separating his group from the alien psychically attacking the President is not bulletproof, all available personnel with a sidearm line up to fire on the alien, followed by Mitchell delivering a Double Tap Coup de Grâce.

 - Beverly Hills Cop uses this trope in the Storming the Castle scene; after Jenny frees herself from Maitland and dives for cover, Axel and Bogomil take the opportunity to very loudly fire every bullet they have into him.

 - Training Day: Alonzo meets his end thanks to the Russian mob this way.

-- The Godfather, Sonny Corleone, after being Lured into a Trap by means of his Berserk Button, is viciously tommygunned to death by Barzini's soldiers in a tollbooth.
+- The Godfather, Sonny Corleone, after being Lured into a Trap by means of his Berserk Button, is viciously tommygunned to death by Barzini's soldiers in a tollbooth, as pictured above.

 - In the opening scene of Tropic Thunder, Tugg Speedman (playing Sgt.
 Four-Leaf Tayback) gets shot over and over again while he runs for the helicopter.

 - Iron Man has an offscreen example with Yinsen, who runs through the caves firing wildly to buy Tony time to get his suit booted up, only to run into about twenty Ten Rings soldiers pointing machine guns at him.
 The next time we see him, he's gravely injured.

 - Subverted in The Mask.
 Tyrell, wearing the Mask, is shot repeatedly, only to calmly suck in his gut and fire the bullets out of his mouth.